 Busy, busy, busy

-It has become a defining factor of our culture . . . we think it’s good if we’re busy, and yet our bodies, minds and spirits are constantly telling us to slow down!
+It’s become huge in our culture.
+We think it’s good if we’re busy, but our bodies, minds and spirits are constantly telling us to slow down!
 Stop!
 Take a moment to smell the roses!

-Having a good life balance doesn’t just entail keeping your cool in the midst of a busy life, it also requires time to stop the busyness, and reflect.
+Having good work life balance for mothers doesn’t just entail keeping your cool during a busy life, it also requires time to stop the busyness, and reflect.
 Regularly.

-Your value is not tied up with the dollars you earn, the distance you can run, or the size of the number on your scales.
+Your value is not tied up with the dollars you earn, the distance you can run, or the number when you weigh-in on your scales.
 You are special precisely because you are uniquely you.
 You bring a unique gift to the world, that no one else can bring.
 But you can only find our meaning and purpose by slowing down and intentionally seeking, asking and knocking.

 2. Work on one thing at a time, one day at a time